wq22033/Matawang/README.md

 ```
 node index.js
 ```
+Please ensure to replace the API_KEY placeholder with your own API key.
+If you don't have an API key yet, you can register for an account [here](https://currencyapi.com/) to obtain one.

 5. To stop the development server, press `Ctrl + C` in the terminal where the server is running

 ### Accessing the Deployed Website

 The latest version of the website is deployed and hosted on Render.
 You can access it by clicking [here](https://matawang.onrender.com).
+If an internal server error is encountered, it indicates that the maximum limit of API calls for my API key has been reached.

 ## Interface Preview
 <div style="display: flex;">